nics-tw/petsard/docs/2024-01-05-Missingist.md

 ## `Missingist_Mean`: Fill the missing values with the mean

-Fill the missing values with the mean value of the corresponding column.
+Missing values are filled with the mean value of the corresponding column.

 ```python
 from PETsARD.Processor.Missingist import Missingist_Mean